Aside: This is why heavy or frequent male drinkers will often grow breasts (called gynecomastia).

 Their findings suggest that components in red wine act as aromatase inhibitors, which challenge the wide-held belief that all types of alcohol increase the risk of developing breast cancer.

-So women at risk of breast cancer who enjoy to occasional alcohol beverage, may find some relief in this study, as long as they stick to red wine.
+So women at risk of breast cancer who enjoy the occasional alcoholic beverage, may find some relief in this study, as long as they stick to red wine.
 Personally, I continue to prefer my Guinness, and I haven't grown breasts...yet.

 Source: Red Versus White Wine as a Nutritional Aromatase Inhibitor in Premenopausal Women (full-text)